 Genetic monitoring is a useful tool for evaluating whether species conservation plans have achieved the recovery of long-term sustainable translocated populations.
 However, the available genetic tools are often underused.
-Attention should be given to recruitment by sexual reproduction, contemporary gene flow, admixture between sources and the maintenance of the local genetic pool.
+Attention should be given to recruitment by sexual reproduction, contemporary gene flow, admixture between sources, and the maintenance of the local genetic pool.
 These factors are also important to consider if the translocated populations will be used as sources for further translocations.
-We believe best practices for monitoring conservation translocations should include both molecular and phenotypic approaches, given the potential roles of heterosis, outbreeding and adaptation but also of phenotypic plasticity and maternal effects on population dynamics.
-Results of genetic monitoring studies (Betz et al. 2013; Van Rossum et al. 2020) emphasize the importance of implementing ecological management interventions to stimulate flowering that optimize pollination and random mating, and thus reproductive success, and to favor seed germination and recruitment, so that genetic dynamics can be initiated and further pursued with success and maximize evolutionary resilience.
-The guidelines in the present paper will help conservation practitioners to find the appropriate genetic survey methods depending on the goal of the plant translocation, so that they can adapt management practices to better integrate evolutionary processes.
+We believe best practices for monitoring conservation translocations should include both molecular and phenotypic approaches, given the potential roles of heterosis, outbreeding, adaptation, phenotypic plasticity, and maternal effects on population dynamics.
+Results of genetic monitoring studies (Betz et al. 2013; Van Rossum et al. 2020) emphasize the importance of implementing ecological management interventions.
+They stimulate flowering to optimize pollination and random mating, and thus reproductive success, and favor seed germination and recruitment.
+As a result, genetic dynamics can be initiated and further pursued with success to maximize evolutionary resilience.
+We hope our guidelines will help conservation practitioners find the appropriate genetic survey methods, depending on the goal of the plant translocation, so that they can adapt management practices to better integrate evolutionary processes.